syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Globalization.md

 # Globalization

 `SfDateTimeEdit` control provides globalization support that helps to designing and developing a world-ready application that supports localized interfaces and regional data for users in multiple cultures.
-Before beginning the design phase, you should determine which cultures your appliction will support.
+Before beginning the design phase, you should determine which cultures your application will support.

 {% tabs %}